sous-chefs/rvm/README.md

 The path prefix to RVM in a system-wide installation.
 The default is `"/usr/local/rvm"`.

+## `group_id`

+The Unix *GID* to be used for the `rvm` group.
+If this attribute is set, the group will be created in the compilation phase to avoid any collisions with expected *GID*s in other cookbooks.
+If left at the default value, the RVM installer will create this group as normal.
+The default is `default`.

 ## `installer_url`

 The URL that provides the RVM installer.
 The default is